js-jslog/harpguru-scripts/richters-other-56-positions.md

 # The basics

-For this to make sense you'll need to know about the modes of the major scale.
+For this to make sense you'll need at least a vague understanding of the modes of the major scale.
 What they are, how they relate to each other, how they relate to the circle of fifths and how positions are useful tools for changing modes on the harmonica.
 I've linked some resources in the description including some of my own if you need a refresher.
+This video's only 5 minutes long so why not stick around and see how you go.

-Something which might be well known to you, but we can't skip over here is a definition of the Richter tuning system.
+Something which might be well known to you already, but we can't skip over here is a definition of the Richter tuning system.
 Even if you think you know this, just stick around, it'll get novel real quick.

 Richter tuning was invented to give the player 3 things:

 1. A I chord triad, available all the way along the blow row
 2. A V chord triad in the lower register (when we change to second position, we see that these notes are a triad chord on the V chord)
-3. A full scale available in the middle and upper register (with a compromise being made on the 10 hole to prioritise the I chord triad over the availability of the 7th scale degree)
+3. And returning to 1st position.
+A full scale available in the middle and upper register (with a compromise being made on the 10 hole to prioritise the I chord triad over the availability of the 7th scale degree)

 That's all they had in mind, and that's all they needed to play the absolutely banging Ionaian mode German folk music of the time.
 If you need more detail on what's been said there then look to the description again for resources explaining this grounding concept.
 We're moving on to the revelations.